Logo - The Possums baby and toddler sleep program.

 The decision to prescribe antibiotics needs to be made in consultation with your GP.
 This article does not substitute for assessment and treatment by your doctor when you have a breast inflammation.

-• Although breast inflammation isn't viral, it can help to think of breast inflammation as a viral infection or cold which your own immune system can deal with if you give it time.
-Breast inflammation can feel miserable for a number of days, accompanied by fevers, muscle aches and pains, shaking, and feeling really unwell.
-As the days pass, the symptoms gradually improve and the fevers lessen.
+Breast inflammation normally feels very miserable for a number of days, accompanied by fevers, muscle aches and pains, sometimes even shaking, and by feeling really quite unwell.
+It's normal just to want something that will make it all go away, especially because you have responsibilities (like your baby) to attend to.
+You definitely need support and help.
+However, as the days pass, the symptoms gradually improve and the fevers lessen.
 You might still not feel great after five days, but you're confident you're mending.
-This does not require antibiotics.
+This is a normal course of mastitis which does not require antibiotics.

-• By the fifth day, persisting fevers and no signs of improvement may require antibiotic use.
+By the fifth day, persisting fevers and no signs of improvement may require antibiotic use.
 Your doctor will follow you up closely.

-• Any new lump which has persisted for a week requires assessment by your doctor, who may order ultrasound imaging to exclude breast cancer.
+Any new lump which has persisted for a week requires assessment by your doctor, who may order ultrasound imaging to exclude breast cancer.

 mastitis; antibiotic; breast inflammation; lactation; baby breastfeeds